Frequently Asked Questions

 - PassPorter’s Open Mouse for Walt Disney World and the Disney Cruise Line (formerly titled PassPorter’s Walt Disney World for Your Special Needs) is very useful for many people planning a vacation at Disney World.
 Among the special needs it covers are hearing and visual impairments, mobility issues, ADHD, autism, dietary issues such as allergies and vegetarianism, many medical conditions, pregnancy/breast-feeding, size (tall/big) and age (infants and seniors).

-In general, no. Although I live in the US and gather the information here, almost all of the Disney travel discounts on MouseSavers.com are available to anyone, regardless of nationality.
+In general, no. Although we live in the US and gather the information here, almost all of the Disney travel discounts on MouseSavers.com are available to anyone, regardless of nationality.
 People from around the world visit this site and use the information provided.

-The travel agency I recommend, Small World Vacations, gladly works with clients around the globe, although the agents speak only English.
+The travel agency we recommend, Small World Vacations, gladly works with clients around the globe, although the agents speak only English.
 They have worked with many MouseSavers.com readers from the UK, Canada and Australia, as well as other countries.

-Some companies I mention on this site may not ship outside the US, or may not offer special deals outside the US.
+Some companies we mention on this site may not ship outside the US, or may not offer special deals outside the US.
 A few only allow those with a US address to sign up for their programs.

 Not often, but occasionally.
 In the past, when the exchange rate was much less favorable for Canadians, Disney occasionally offered “at par” specials on vacation packages, hotel rooms and tickets, for both Walt Disney World and Disneyland, particularly in the off-season.